GlobalGovernanceFrameworks/website/src/lib/content/framework/en/implementation/spiritual.md

   - Regular evaluation of funding influence on decision-making
   - Authority to recommend funding refusal or restructuring

-**Case Application**: When a major foundation offered significant funding with implicit expectations about which traditions would be represented in a regional dialogue, the Ethics Committee recommended restructuring the grant to include explicit guarantees of independence in selecting participants.
+**Case Application (fictive)**: When a major foundation offered significant funding with implicit expectations about which traditions would be represented in a regional dialogue, the Ethics Committee recommended restructuring the grant to include explicit guarantees of independence in selecting participants.

+**Historical Precedent**: The International Partnership on Religion and Sustainable Development (PaRD) encountered donor influence challenges when a major government funder in 2018 implicitly tied substantial financial support to increased representation from their preferred religious partners.
+PaRD's leadership responded by implementing a "funding diversification emergency plan" that temporarily reduced operations while securing alternative funding from multiple smaller sources.
+They formally established a 15% maximum contribution limit from any single donor and created a transparent "representation determination process" completely separated from the funding committee.
+While this transition created short-term financial constraints, by 2020 they had established a more diverse funding base with no donor exceeding 12% of their budget, effectively preserving independence in membership decisions.

 ### Digital Divide Excluding Traditional Communities